wgslr/getting-started/README.md

 2. Depending on the scenario, you might need to create an account on [beta.onedata.org](https://beta.onedata.org).

-3. Most scenarios require that your machine has a public ip address assigned to it with a number of [open ports](#ports) open and/or registered domain name to configure working OpenId login and make *https* green.
-Only scenarios 2.0 and 2.1 are designed to work on localhost.
+3. Most scenarios require that your machine has a public IP address assigned to it with a number of [open ports](#ports) open and/or registered domain name to configure working OpenId login and make *https* work without warnings.
+Only scenarios 2.0 and 2.1 are designed to work on *localhost*.

 ## Setup

-For each scenario navigate to a scenario directory and execute `./run_onedata.sh` script from there.
+For each scenario, navigate to a scenario directory and execute `./run_onedata.sh` script from there.
 Onedata services depend on each other.
 Maintain the order of starting up services and always wait for a message confirming that the service has successfully started.

 `run_onedata.sh` script runs in foreground.
 To run more complex scenarios, you will need multiple terminal windows or terminal multiplexer such as [screen](https://www.gnu.org/software/screen/manual/screen.html) or [tmux](https://tmux.github.io/).